Yehongqiu-lab/ConformalPrediction-on-SkinCancer-DeepLearning-ImageClassifiers/README.md

 # A Brief Introduction to the project:
-In the fall of 2024, our team—**ChiChun Chen, Savali Sandip Deshmukh, Shivani Sanjay Suryawanshi, Sriharshini D, and Yehong Qiu**—undertook a deep learning image classification project as part of STA221.
+In the fall of 2024, Yehong Qiu led the team in undertaking a deep learning image classification project as part of STA221.
 This course focuses on the mathematical foundations of machine learning models and encourages students to implement these methods—or explore beyond the classroom teachings—while honing their engineering skills.

 Our project aimed to evaluate the statistical reliability of various machine learning models using a standardized rubric, providing a robust comparison framework.
 ## Dataset